 Students, Parents, and School Administrators are constantly at odds with each other.
 Students want a better learning environment, parents are concerned about the quality of the education their sons or daughters are receiving, while school administrators struggle to reach their demands with the limited funds on hand.
 As a result, students, parents, and school administrators often engage in a blame game that gets nowhere.
 However, there is one place students, parents, and school administrators can find common ground.
-A smart connected school bus that leverages Internet of Things (IoT) technology can provide a whole host of benefits for students, parents, and school administrators.
+A smart connected school bus that leverages the Internet of Things (IoT) technology can provide a whole host of benefits for students, parents, and school administrators.

-Why School Administrators will agree: School administrator are constantly looking for ways to reduce transportation costs and go green; a smart connected school bus can help administrators reduce the cost of operating school buses while at the same time, reduce the carbon footprints the buses leave behind.
-For example, school administrators can leverage Internet of Things (IoT) technology to monitor a bus driver’s driving behavior.
+School administrators are constantly looking for ways to reduce transportation costs and go green; a smart connected school bus can help administrators reduce the cost of operating school buses while at the same time, reduce the carbon footprints the buses leave behind.
+For example, school administrators can leverage the Internet of Things (IoT) technology to monitor a bus driver’s driving behavior.
 This data can then be used to determine if the bus driver is engaging in speeding, reckless driving, or deviating from an assigned bus route.
-All of these detrimental behaviors will eventually cost the administrators more money3 while also directly or indirectly creating hazardous conditions for the students onboard.
-Similarly, school administrators can leverage Internet of Things (IoT) technology to implement a vehicle monitoring solution to reduce maintenance costs.
+All of these detrimental behaviors will eventually cost the administrators more money while also directly or indirectly creating hazardous conditions for the students onboard.
+Similarly, school administrators can leverage the Internet of Things (IoT) technology to implement a vehicle monitoring solution to reduce maintenance costs.
 For example, live engine data can be transmitted back to the central authority to be analyzed.
 Once the analysis is complete, it can be determined if the bus’s engine is running at peak efficiency.
 If not, the necessary maintenance actions can be taken.
 Without the vehicle monitoring solution, maintenance can easily be ignored, which leads to more carbon emissions and reduced efficiency.

-Conclusion: Obviously a smart connected school bus will satisfy the needs of students, parents, and school administrators.
+Obviously a smart connected school bus will satisfy the needs of students, parents, and school administrators.
 Students will be able to learn while commuting to and from school, parents can stay informed, and school administrators can reduce the operating costs of running a school bus by leveraging the Internet of Things.
 With the benefits that a smart connected school bus will provide to all parties involved, there is little reason to not embrace this technology.